UWV uses cookies

 • the name and address of your general practitioner and any specialists

-• the period and reason of an admission, and the name of the institution
+• the period and reason for an admission, and the name of the institution

 Please note: Your medical information is confidential.
 Only an UWV physician ('verzekeringsarts') can access your medical reports and records.
 The UWV physician will request this information from your general practitioner, with your permission.
 You do not need to request the information yourself.